JuliaLang/julia/JuliaLowering/README.md

 ## Trying it out

-Note this is a very early work in progress; most things probably don't work!
+Note this is a work in progress; many types of syntax are not yet handled.

-1. You need a 1.12-DEV build of Julia: At least 1.12.0-DEV.512; commit `263928f9ad4` currently works.
+1. You need a 1.12-DEV build of Julia: At least 1.12.0-DEV.512.
+Commit `263928f9ad4` is currentl known to work.
 Note that JuliaLowering relies on Julia internals and may be broken on the latest Julia dev version from time to time.
 (In fact it is currently broken on the latest `1.12-DEV`.)
 2. Check out the main branch of [JuliaSyntax](https://github.com/JuliaLang/JuliaSyntax.jl)
 3. Get the latest version of [JuliaSyntaxFormatter](https://github.com/c42f/JuliaSyntaxFormatter.jl)
 4. Run the demo `include("test/demo.jl")`

-# Design Notes
+# Design notes

-Lowering has five symbolic simplification passes:

-1. Macro expansion - expanding user-defined syntactic constructs by running the user's macros.
-This pass also includes a small amount of other symbolic simplification.
-2. Syntax desugaring - simplifying Julia's rich surface syntax down to a small number of syntactic forms.
-3. Scope analysis - analyzing identifier names used in the code to discover local variables, closure captures, and associate global variables to the appropriate module.
-Transform all names (kind `K"Identifier"`) into binding IDs (kind `K"BindingId"`) which can be looked up in a table of bindings.
-4. Closure conversion - convert closures to types and deal with captured variables efficiently where possible.
-5. Flattening to linear IR - convert code in hierarchical tree form to a flat array of statements; convert control flow into gotos.

 ## Syntax trees